Published: Wednesday, March 10, 2004

 adding the first position to the length of the delimiter.
 The 'number of characters' is the length of the

-list, which will exceed the length of the string (In SQL this is not a problem for Substring, but not
+list, which will exceed the length of the string (In SQL this is not a problem for Substring

 Set @List = Substring(@List,Charindex(@SplitOn,@List)+len(@SplitOn),len(@List))